ISO 14001:2015 Leadership

 Demonstrating leadership and commitment with respect to the EMS is an example of an ISO requirement subject to interpretation.
-As a third-party lead auditor providing hundreds of ISO 14001 audits, I have experienced only one organization—a large manufacturing site—where I had to issue a non conformance against the organization’s leadership.
-During the first two days of the audit, several issues were raised: environmental management meetings were not held per the organization’s procedure, waste materials were not being stored according to procedure, and environmental objectives were not established for the cunent period.
+As a third-party lead auditor providing hundreds of ISO 14001 audits, I have experienced only one organization—a large manufacturing site—where I had to issue a nonconformance against the organization’s leadership.
+During the first two days of the audit, several issues were raised: environmental management meetings were not held per the organization’s procedure, waste materials were not being stored according to the procedure, and environmental objectives were not established for the current period.
 Clearly, top management was not supporting the EMS.

 The list of top management leadership and commitment obligations set out in clause 5.1 includes five personal accountabilities and four responsibilities that can be delegated.

 |Personal Accountabilities||Responsibilities that can be Delegated|